 Route 2: Mumbai to Goa via NH 66

-The winding route of NH 66 from Mumbai to Goa offers you a thrilling ride, with the majestic Western Ghats serving as the backdrop.
+The winding route of NH 66 from Mumbai to Goa will offer you a thrilling ride, with the majestic Western Ghats serving as the backdrop.
 Adding to the whole experience are the narrow, steep roads at high altitude that are barricade-less on the sides in most places.
-A popular route for thrill seekers, it is ideal for those who are expert at manoeuvring vehicles through such terrains and treacherous corners.
+A popular route for thrill-seekers, it is ideal for those who are expert at maneuvering vehicles through such terrains and treacherous corners.
 You can find a number of spots to explore while journeying from Mumbai to Goa by car or bike through this route, including historic sites, heritage structures, and even religious destinations.
 Try avoiding this route if you are prone to motion sickness.

 - Distance: 577 km (approx.)

 - Travel Time: 12 hours (approx.) without any detours